A.J. Pollock Player Props: Mariners vs. Cubs

 The Seattle Mariners and A.J.
-Pollock, who went 1-for-2 last time out, battle Drew Smyly and the Chicago Cubs at Wrigley Field, Monday at 7:40 PM ET.
+Pollock, who went 0-for-1 with an RBI last time out, battle Hayden Wesneski and the Chicago Cubs at Wrigley Field, Tuesday at 7:40 PM ET.

+He had a hitless showing in his last game (0-for-1 with an RBI) against the Cubs.

 A.J.
 Pollock Game Info & Props vs. the Cubs